PART 2: CONTEXT of the first kind - CLOSE ENCOUNTERS of the third kind - and an EPIPHANY of the smartest kind.

 It became crystal clear to me that the next time I got paid, I was not only going to buy a multi-band radio with aviation monitoring capabilities, but I would become a master at monitoring the radio spectrum.

-Little did I know it would not only set the path for the remainder of my life but also putting me on the road to unraveling Roswell.
+That idea had just set me on the path I've followed for the remainder of my life, planting me firmly on the road to unraveling Roswell.

 ----------------------------------------------------------------------------------------------------------------------------